lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 }
 ```

-This MUST NOT be changeable, and set only during initialization of the token.

 #### LSP8MetadataTokenURI:<tokenId>

+This data key stores the URI of the metadata for a specific `tokenId`.

+It consists of a `bytes4` identifier of the hash function and the URI string.

 When metadata JSON is created for a tokenId, the URI COULD be stored in the storage of the LSP8 contract.

 The value stored under this data key is a tuple `(bytes4,string)` that contains the following elements:

 - `bytes4` = the 4 bytes identifier of the hash function used to generate the URI:
-  - if the tokenId is a hash (LSP8TokenIdType `3`): see details below.
+  - if the tokenId is a hash (`LSP8TokenIdType` is `3`): _see details below_.
   - if the tokenId is any other LSP8TokenIdType: MUST be `0x00000000`.
 - `string` = the URI where the metadata for the `tokenId` can be retrieved.